HorizenOfficial/horizen-migration-cli/README.md

 1. **Prepare the Destination Address:** Identify the Base network address where you want to receive the ZEN.
 Ensure it is in the correct format (starting with `0x` and in checksum format).
 2. **Create the Message to Sign:**
-   * Construct the message by combining the word "tZENCLAIM" with your Base destination address.
+   * Construct the message by combining the word "HBETACLAIM" with your Base destination address.
-   * Example: `tZENCLAIM0x0Fd343F9a263906bD6AfebfDD4011579979E8aeC`
+   * Example: `HBETACLAIM0x0Fd343F9a263906bD6AfebfDD4011579979E8aeC`
 3. **Sign the Message Using zenclaim-signtool:**
    * Use the `zenclaim-signtool` to sign the message created in the previous step.
    * Provide your ZEN private key and the message to sign as arguments or options.
-   * Command Line Example: `npx zenclaim-signtool --privKey="your_zen_private_key_here" --message="tZENCLAIM0x0Fd343F9a263906bD6AfebfDD4011579979E8aeC" --network="testnet"`
+   * Command Line Example: `npx zenclaim-signtool --privKey="your_zen_private_key_here" --message="HBETACLAIM0x0Fd343F9a263906bD6AfebfDD4011579979E8aeC" --network="testnet"`
    * This step will provide you with a signature.
 4. **Submit the Claim Using zenclaim-claimzenaddress:**
    * Use the `zenclaim-claimzenaddress` command to submit the claim.